 FUNDING AREAS: Arts and culture, education, environment, environmental and historic preservation, health, human services, economic and workforce development

-IP TAKE: Although Albuquerque Community Foundation competitive program grants are small compared to some other local funders, they cover a broad range of topics and maintain a strictly local focus.
-This is a great foundation to pitch your Albuquerque-based program for nearly any large or small charitable cause.
-Just keep your request between $1,000 and $15,000.
+IP TAKE: This is a great foundation to pitch your Albuquerque-based program for nearly any large or small charitable cause.
+Keep requests between $1,000 and $15,000.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)